relvacode/gpool/README.md

 The bus is the central communication loop which mediates pool input requests in a thread safe way.
 All pool requests are sent to the bus and then resolved instantly with the exception of `Pool.Wait()`, `Pool.Send()` and `Pool.Destroy` which are queued internally until they can be resolved.

-## State

-The current state of the pool can be inspected via the methods `Pool.Jobs(State string)`, `Pool.Workers()` and `Pool.State()`.
-State requests are not fulfilled by the bus, instead they are managed by the internal worker state manager and protected by mutex lock.

-`Pool.Jobs(State string)` returns all jobs with the specified state (e.g: `gpool.Executing`).

-`Pool.Workers()` returns the current amount of running workers in the pool.

-`Pool.State()` returns a snapshot of the pool state in a convenient JSON encodable manner:

-	 {
-	 	"Jobs": [{
-	 		"ID": 1,
-	 		"Identifier": "Testing",
-	 		"State": "Executing",
-	 		"Output": null,
-	 		"Duration": 0,
-	 		"Error": null
-	 	}],
-	 	"AvailableWorkers": 1,
-	 	"ExecutionDuration": 0
-	 }

 ## Hooks